apostrophecms/docs/docs/guide/custom-login-requirements.md

 **What is happening here?**

-* At project level, custom login requirements must either be delivered as project-level configuration of the `@apostrophecms/login` module (in `modules/@apostrophecms/login` at project level).
-They may not be spread across several modules at project level, however you **may implement more than one** in the `requirements()` module initialization function of `@apostrophecms/login`.
-If you wish to ship a single custom login requirement as a public or private npm module for reuse, use the `improve: '@apostrophecms/login'` property so that your module is treated as an extra layer of configuration for `@apostrophecms/login`.
-Note that `improve` is not available at project level.
 * The `props()` function of the requirement is invoked before the form appears and returns an object whose properties become props for the custom Vue component shown below.
-Because it has access to `req`, this function can store information about the "challenge" presented by the requirement in `req.session`, so it remains available for verifying the result, **without disclosing the right answer** to the browser.
+Because it has access to `req`, the [Express request object represnting the current browser request](https://expressjs.com/en/api.html#req), this function can store information about the "challenge" presented by the requirement in `req.session` so that it remains available for verifying the result **without disclosing the right answer** to the browser.
 * The `verify()` function of the requirement is invoked when the login form is completed and the user clicks Login.
 Note that Apostrophe won't allow that to happen until the custom Vue component emits a `done` event, as shown below. `verify()` also has access to `req`, so it can consult `req.session` to see if the response is correct.
 * If `verify()` throws an error, the error is displayed and the login form can be submitted again.
 If no requirements throw an error, login proceeds, first to the `afterSubmit` requirements, and then the `afterPasswordVerified` requirements.